AdobeDocs/cc-everywhere/src/pages/guides/review/review_process.md

 ### Approval

 Once your integration passes all stages of review, you will receive an approval notification, and your integration will be published or distributed as required.
 If it was rejected, we will include the reasons for rejection along with any next steps.
 If you'd like to back and edit your submission, you can do so in the Developer Console.
+Checkout how to [handle rejections](./rejections.md) here.